Expensify/App/docs/articles/new-expensify/connections/netsuite/Configure-Netsuite.md

 1. From the Accounting tab of your workspace settings, click on **Import**.
 2. In the right-hand menu, review each of the following import settings:
     - _Categories_: Your NetSuite Expense Categories are automatically imported into Expensify as categories.
 This is enabled by default and cannot be disabled.
-    -_Department, Classes, and Locations_: The NetSuite connection allows you to import each independently and utilize tags, report fields, or employee defaults as the coding method.
+    - _Department, Classes, and Locations_: The NetSuite connection allows you to import each independently and utilize tags, report fields, or employee defaults as the coding method.
         - Tags are applied at the expense level and apply to single expense.
         - Report Fields are applied at the report header level and apply to all expenses on the report.
         - The employee default is applied when the expense is exported to NetSuite and comes from the default on the submitter’s employee record in NetSuite.